UniFormal/uniformal.github.io/doc/applications/LATIN/index.md

  * the [HETS](http://www.informatik.uni-bremen.de/agbkb/forschung/formal_methods/CoFI/hets/index_e.htm) system (Heterogeneous Tool Set): a logical framework based on model theory and institutions that uses logic translations to mediate between languages and systems (developed at DFKI Bremen),
  * the [Twelf](http://twelf.plparty.org/wiki/Main_Page) system: a logical framework based on proof theory and dependent type theory (developed at Carnegie Mellon University), which we equipped with an MMT-based module system,
- * the [OMDoc](https://trac.omdoc.org/OMDoc/) format: an XML-based document format for mathematical content developed at Jacobs University (developed at Jacobs University),
+ * the [OMDoc](https://omdoc.org) format: an XML-based document format for mathematical content developed at Jacobs University (developed at Jacobs University),
  * the [MMT](https://uniformal.github.io) language and system: a fragment of OMDoc designed as a scalable, foundation-independent module system for mathematical theories (developed at Jacobs University),
- * the [TNTBase](https://trac.mathweb.org/tntbase/) system: a database combining SVN and XML functionalities (developed at Jacobs University with support from DFKI Bremen),
  * the [JOBAD](https://jomdoc.omdoc.org/wiki/JOBAD) framework: a !JavaScript library for interactive mathematical documents (developed at Jacobs University).

 ### LATIN Atlas